 With the downfall of the regime of the Shah of Iran in 1979 Saudi Arabia became increasingly important to the United States, not only for its oil reserves but also for its strategic location.
 King Fahd strengthened the Saudi alliance with the United States and played a major role in financing the Iran-Iraq War (1980-1988), with the hope of curtailing the new Shiite islamist regime in Tehran.

-Although Saudi Arabia had rejected the 1978 Camp David Accords between Israel and Egypt, Saudi Arabia proposed a new peace initiative to end the Palestinian-Israeli conflict.
 The so-called Fahd Plan of 1981 implied recognition of the State of Israel in exchange for the complete withdrawal by Israel from the 1967 conquered Palestinian Territories and the dismantlement of all the Jewish settlements there, followed by the establishment of a state of Palestine with East Jerusalem as its capital.